utahjohnnymontana/DVD-Rip-Prep/README.md

 #### MINSEG

 Segments shorter than MINSEG will be ignored.
 Very short segments may be false positives or inconsequential parts like black screen transitions that will lose nothing as a result of dropped frames.
 There is no right answer when it comes to this setting.
-0.5 is the shortest practical setting and should catch just about everything, but I've found that 1 is a better default.
+0.5 is the shortest practical setting and should catch just about everything, but I've found that 3 is a better default.
+You might think that the smallest possible value would give the best result, but the transitions between frame rates are not always clean, which means that very short segments are the most likely to be misdiagnosed.
+It almost always does less harm for transitions to get processed with the leading or following segment.
+I do occasionally run across content that needs a lower MINSEG though.
+If you find that you just can't get a good audio sync, try adjusting this to 2 or 1.

 #### OUTDIR